syncfusion/ej2-angular-docs/src/lineargauge/linear-gauge/pointers.md

 {% endtab %}

-> Note: If we set both gradients, only the linear gradient gets rendered.
+>If we set both gradients, only the linear gradient gets rendered.
 If we set the [`startValue`](../api/linear-gauge/linearGradient/#startvalue) and [`endValue`](../api/linear-gauge/linearGradient/#endvalue) property of the [`linearGradient`](../api/linear-gauge/linearGradient/) as empty strings, then the radial gradient gets rendered in the pointer of the Linear Gauge.